svetaquali/opa/README.md

 - `PATH_TO_REGO_FILE`: Path to the policy rego file
 - `PATH_TO_INPUT_JSON_FILE`: Path to the 'input' json file
 - `PATH_TO_QUERY`: The query against the policy data and the 'input', should start with `data`.
-For example, the query `data.torque` - will evaluate all the rules defined in the package called *'torque'*.
+For example, the query `data.torque` - will evaluate all the rules defined in the package called *'torque.terraform_plan'*.

 - In order to overload the policy data as part of the evaluation, per every json file add "`--data `" and then the required file path.